AdminRHS/oa-y-mcp-service/README.md

 ---

-## Integration via npx from Private GitHub Repository
+## Integration via npx from Public GitHub Repository

 To use this service as an MSP directly from GitHub (including from AI/integrations):